Oyster Recycling and Restoration Program

 |Bluffton Bin at Trask Landing (Adobe PDF)

 Off 278 take Sawmill Creek Rd. which is .85 miles down from Bluffton Rd.
 Trask Landing is at the end of Sawmill Creek Rd.
 (3.6 mi).
 The recycling bin is a DNR trailer.
-This recycling location is available seasonally from September 15 to April 30.

 |Port Royal Bin at Sands Beach Boat Landing (Adobe PDF)